WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_render.md

    ros2 run rqt_image_view rqt_image_view
    ```

-   Select the topic `/image_raw/compressed`, and the image result is as follows:
+   Select the topic `/image_raw/compressed`, and the image is as follows:

    ![](./image/demo_render/rqt-result.png)

 ### Notes

-1. If the PC side ros2 topic list does not recognize the camera topic, perform the following troubleshooting steps:
+1. If ros2 topic list does not recognize the camera topic on the PC, perform the following troubleshooting steps:

    - Check if the horizon RDK is publishing images correctly